luetkemj/luetkemj.github.io/src/data/markdown/2021-10-12-duthaldumat.md

 ---

-Those poor few, who had already witnesses so much, made one last grasp for honor and legend.
-They through their bodies once more at this threat in a suicidal last ditch effort to rid the fortress of evil.
+Those poor few, who had already witnessed so much, made one last grasp for honor and legend.
+They threw their bodies once more at this threat in a suicidal last ditch effort to rid the fortress of evil.
 What initially seemed like a surprising victory turned into anything but.

 A miasma grows.